Richard Parry-Jones: Personal and professional history

-Born in Bangor, North Wales, the descendant of a North Wales slate quarry worker, Parry-Jones got the idea to become an automotive engineer after seeing the RAC Rally (now Rally GB) pass through the forest near his childhood home.
+Born on 15 September 1951 in Bangor, North Wales, the descendant of a North Wales slate quarry worker, Parry-Jones got the idea to become an automotive engineer after seeing the RAC Rally (now Rally GB) pass through the forest near his childhood home.

 Parry-Jones joined Ford product development in 1969 as an undergraduate trainee, and was awarded a first class honours degree in Mechanical Engineering from Salford University, Manchester in 1973.
+That year, he married Hilary Gater, with whom he had two children.
 He was appointed Manager of Small Car Programs in 1982 and was named Executive Engineer of Ford's Technological Research in Europe in 1985, before adding responsibility for Vehicle Concepts a year later.

 Fluent in English and German, Parry-Jones's international experience includes an assignment as Director of Vehicle Concepts Engineering in the United States in 1988, before taking charge of Manufacturing Operations at Ford's Cologne, Germany, assembly plant in 1990.
 He retired from Ford in 2007, after 38 years with the company.

 While at Ford, Parry-Jones had been courted by Ferdinand Piëch to head the product development group at Volkswagen AG.

 On retiring from Ford, Parry-Jones became involved on policy matters.
 He advised the Welsh Government on economic development, transport, energy and IT infrastructure.
 He also worked with central government, including the Department for Business, Innovation and Skills (BIS), where he chaired the new Automotive Innovation and Growth Team and then the Automotive Council UK which supports the automotive industry in Britain.

+In 2008, Parry-Jones and his wife divorced, and he re-married, to Sara Price, with whom he had a son.

 In July 2012, Parry-Jones became the chairman of Network Rail, a position he retained for nearly three years.
 He was non-executive chairman of Kelda Group, non-executive director of GKN plc and Cosworth Group Holdings and a council member of both the Royal Academy of Engineering and Bangor University.

 Parry-Jones was a rugby fan, having played as a schoolboy.
-He died in a tractor accident on his Welsh farm.
+On 16 April 2021, he died from a heart attack on his tractor at his farm in Barmouth.